ttirtawi/indonesiabelajar-eks/README.md

      You can find the Application Load Balancer (ALB) DNS name under ADDRESS column.

-5. (Optional) We have the option to create HTTPS ingress.
+5. (Optional) We have the option to create HTTPS load balancer as well.
 The difference in manifest only on the Certificate CRN and the domain name.
 You need to store/create SSL Certificate in the AWS Certificate Manager.

     ```
     apiVersion: networking.k8s.io/v1